 | OVERDUE | Notice deadline passed | Contract auto-renews.
 Document the loss, adjust budget, schedule for next cycle. | Finance, for budget revision |

-The drift detector runs monthly.
+The detector runs monthly.
 It pulls uptime and performance data from your existing monitoring stack — Datadog, Grafana, CloudWatch, whatever — compares it against the SLA thresholds extracted from each contract, and generates a credit claim queue.
+Each item in the queue includes the vendor name, the SLA miss details, the credit amount owed, the provider-specific claim deadline, and a pre-drafted email with contract clause references.

 Concentration risk does not appear on a line-item budget.
-It appears when you map vendors by function.
+It surfaces only when you map vendors by operational function.

 Concentration risk is invisible on a line-item budget.
 It surfaces only when you map vendors by function rather than by name.
 Thirty vendors looks like diversification.
 If one of them runs your authentication, your transactional email, and your logging pipeline, you have one dependency and a wishful spreadsheet.